After raid, Libyan PM says Libyans should be tried at home

 The United States was among Western states which helped rebels overthrow long-time leader Muammar Gaddafi two years ago.

-Chaos is still rife in the vast North African country, enabling militants, some of them affiliated with al Qaeda, to use Libya as a base and to smuggle weapons beyond its borders.
+Chaos is still rife in the North African OPEC oil producer, enabling militants, some of them affiliated with al Qaeda, to use Libya as a base and to smuggle weapons beyond its borders.

 Zeidan said Libyan citizens should be judged in Libya and that Tripoli was in contact with U.S. authorities to "take all necessary measures in this affair".
 Libya summoned the U.S. ambassador on Monday to discuss the issue.